suprim12/irisdiakoumi/README.md

 ### Hi there, I'm Iris! aka iridiumCodes 👋

-- 👩🏻‍💻 I’m currently working on a React app that lets you upload an image, and detects colors using a ML API.
-1st iteration will let users pick the colors they like and save them in a color palette.
-Also, I'm wireframing my developer portfolio website and will be moving into development phase soon!
+- 👩🏻‍💻 After attending the 3rd Hashnode Technical Writing Bootcamp (April 5-16, 2021) I got really inspired to look into the field of Technical Communication(Technical & UX Writing).
+I have since completed the Bootcamp successfully, and have created the #100DaysOfTechWriting challenge to keep me motivated to continue this journey.
+Hopefully, I will motivate some more people on the way. 🤞
-- 🌱 I’m currently practising React and learning NextJS
+- 🌱 I’m currently practising Python, and have some cool project ideas to implement and write about!
-- ⌨️ I [blog](https://blog.iridium.codes/) semi-regularly about various developer topics.
+- ⌨️ I [blog](https://documenting.tech/) semi-regularly about various developer topics.
 I try to share useful resources that I find around the internet.
 Next, I plan to post project updates.
+- 📖 Currently reading and keeping copious notes on [The Product is Docs](https://www.goodreads.com/book/show/37563319-the-product-is-docs)
-- 🎯 2021 Goals: Contribute more to Open Source projects
+- 🎯 2021 Goals: Contribute more to Open Source projects, especially in the Documentation front.
 - ⚡ Fun fact: My dad gave me the nickname Ιρίδιο-Iridium and I only realized it was a chemical element some years ago!
 - 😄 Pronouns: She / Her